 - Start with $0/month hosting by Hostinger’s 000webhost.com

 - Free domain name and automated daily backup

 - Flexible VPS hosting plans (6 different levels)

 - Shared hosting starts at $2.15/month (regular $3.99/month)

 There’s only one shared plan that’s right for businesses at Hostinger – the Business Plan.
 Starts at $7.95/mo, Hostinger Business Plan users get unlimited SSD store, free domain registration, daily backup, and free SSL.

 Avoid Hostinger Single or Premium plan if you are serious about your business.

 Founded by Michael Lavrik and John Quaglieri, InterServer is a New Jersey-based company that’s been in the game since 1999.

 Initially launching as a virtual hosting account re-seller, the hosting provider has grown over the past 17 years and now operates two data centers in New Jersey and is in the process of expanding to additional locations.

-The best thing about InterServer is their solid server performance and locked-in signup price.
+The best thing about InterServer is their solid server performance, guaranteed email delivery, and locked-in signup price.
 The company pledge that they will never increase their price during renewal and keep them under 50% utilization for sudden traffic spikes.
 Also, the new Guaranteed Email Delivery feature ensure important business emails you sent will not be trapped in recipients’ junk box.